10 Questions to Ask Before You Rent a Storage Unit

 Question 04Should I choose the cheapest facility?

 Not necessarily.
-A facility that’s $20 cheaper per month isn’t a good deal if it has security issues, limited access hours, or poor management.
+A facility that’s $20 cheaper per month is not a good deal if it has security issues, limited access hours, or poor management.
 Compare total value, not just price.

 Question 05What if I have questions after I rent?